 Large households make up a significant proportion of total households in Gonzales.
 The 2010 Census indicated that 41 percent of households in the City were large families; this percentage has remained fairly constant since 2000, when 43 percent of all households were large families.
 While a high proportion of large households in a community is not necessarily cause for concern, it does become an issue if these large households are not able to find or afford adequately sized housing and are driven to living in overcrowded conditions.
-Approximately 42 percent of all occupied housing units in Gonzales were overcrowded in 2010, and about 43 percent were overcrowded in 2000.
-The similar levels of large households and overcrowded households may indicate a correlation between the two household characteristics.
+Approximately 20 percent of all occupied housing units in Gonzales were overcrowded in 2010, suggesting a shortage of units for larger families at costs they could afford.